 Lake Placid, New York

-The United States Collegiate Ski and Snowboard Association (USCSA) will host its 37th Annual USCSA National Championships, March 2-7, 2015 at Mt.
-Bachelor in Oregon.
-This year, over 500 competitors roll into the fiery Cascade Range of central Oregon- to compete for National collegiate titles in alpine, nordic, and snowboard/freestyle events.
+The United States Collegiate Ski and Snowboard Association (USCSA) will host its 38th Annual USCSA National Championships, March 6-12, 2016 in Lake Placid.
+This year, over 500 competitors roll into the site of the 1932 and 1980 Winter Olympics- to compete for National collegiate titles in alpine, nordic, and snowboard/freestyle events.

 Scott "Boss" Hogg returns to lead the USCSA Broadcast Team at alpine, joined by legendary snowboard announcer Brad Jay (Olympics, X-Games, DEW Tour) at snowboard/freestyle, and 1984 Olympic cross-country skier Dan Simoneau at nordic.
 Visit http://broadcast.uscsa.com for more information, including live-timing, daily schedules, and on-demand archived broadcasts.